Ayush1M/NFT-component/README.md

 ## Acknowledgment
-My acknowledgements goes out to Frontend mentor to have a challenge wich helped me improve my HTML and CSS skills.
+My acknowledgements goes out to Frontend mentor to have a challenge which helped me improve my HTML and CSS skills.
 Also to people who provided solution to the challenge to      improve it.